Kubernetes 101: Part 2

 So, how to create a job?

-Create a job and check the result (“5”) from the container.
-Then the job should be deleted.
+Follow these to create a job and check the result (“5”) from the container.
+Once done, we should delete the job

 What if the container fails to complete the tasks?

-If failed, it creates a new pod untill it gets desired successful tasks
+If failed, it creates a new pod until it completes desired successful tasks

 There is another way we can deploy pods .
-We can deploy them parallely.
+We can deploy them parallel.
+To do that, we need to set parallelism as the number of pods to be deployed in parallel.

 Here you can see 3 pods have been deployed first and 2 of them got succeeded.
-Then it deploys 1 pod at a time un till it gets a successful pod
+Then it deploys 1 pod at a time until it gets a successful pod

 Cron Jobs